 Frozen section/resection laboratory

-There were more than 2,100 frozen sections performed at Mayo Clinic in Florida in 2012.
-The surgical pathology fellow is expected to assist the pathology assistants with selection of frozen section tissue in challenging cases.
-The fellow will review the rest of the case the following day when permanent sections are processed and will sign the case out after slides and special stains, if applicable, are reviewed.
+Surgical Pathology fellows are expected to assist the pathology assistants with selection of frozen section tissue in challenging cases.
+The fellow reviews the rest of the case the following day when permanent sections are processed and signs the case out after slides and special stains, if applicable, are reviewed.

 Outside consult service

-Mayo Clinic in Florida received more than 2,700 outside consult cases in the last year.
-The surgical pathology fellow reviews these cases, along with the relevant clinical information, and renders a diagnosis.
+The fellow reviews cases, along with the relevant clinical information, and renders a diagnosis.
 The cases are reviewed with an attending pathologist.
 These cases vary in specialty and can be biopsies or surgical cases.

-Surgical Pathology rotations are divided into monthly blocks:
+Surgical Pathology Fellowship rotations are divided into monthly blocks:

 |Frozen section/resection service